-Ozgen Felek is the lector of Ottoman and Modern Turkish in the Department of Near Eastern Languages and Civilizations.
-She holds two Ph.D. degrees.
-She received her first Ph.D. from Firat University in Turkey and second Ph.D. from the University of Michigan.
-Before joining Yale, she was a Postdoctoral Research Fellow at the Graduate Center of the City University of New York (2013-2016), and a Mellon Postdoctoral Fellow in the Department of Religious Studies at Stanford University (2011-2013).
+Before joining Yale, Ozgen Felek was a Postdoctoral Research Fellow at the Graduate Center of the City University of New York (2013-2016), and a Mellon Postdoctoral Fellow in the Department of Religious Studies at Stanford University (2011-2013).

-She is currently working on a monongraph on Sultan Murad III and a book project on the consturction of manhood and masculinity in the Ottoman court.
-With Prof. Walter G. Andrews, she has been translating the dream letters of the Ottoman Sultan Murad III (r.
-1574-1595) into English as well.
-Although this translation will be published in a book form, the first 100 letters were published digitally under the title, “The Sultan’s Dreams Project,” as part of the Newbook Digital Texts Project, which can be reached via the following link: http://depts.washington.edu/ndtwp/sultansdreams/
+She is currently working on a monograph on Sultan Murad III and a book project on the construction of manhood and masculinity in the Ottoman court.
+With Prof. Walter G. Andrews, she translated the dream letters of the Ottoman Sultan Murad III (r.
+1574-1595) into English.
+The first 100 letters were published digitally under the title, “The Sultan’s Dreams Project,” as part of the Newbook Digital Texts Project, which can be reached via the following link: http://depts.washington.edu/ndtwp/sultansdreams/